aahamlin/aahamlin.github.io/_posts/2020-05-11-elm-page-navigation.md

 ## Protected Routes

-Preventing unauthorized users from seeing content many options.
-In this [commit](https://github.com/aahamlin/elm-pages-sample/commit/8a055a633aecefb6513400d80338916b343588f2) I just redirect to the Home page, but the later [commit](https://github.com/aahamlin/elm-pages-sample/commit/61f69982e0f2dd5061380bd3cc741696cecaeff5) redirects to the Login page and specifies a returnRoute to go back to the protected resource after completing the login flow.
+Preventing unauthorized users from seeing content has many options.
+In this [commit](https://github.com/aahamlin/elm-pages-sample/commit/8a055a633aecefb6513400d80338916b343588f2), I just redirect to the Home page.
+Later, I redirect to the Login page with a return route in [commit](https://github.com/aahamlin/elm-pages-sample/commit/61f69982e0f2dd5061380bd3cc741696cecaeff5), after completing the login flow.

 Honestly, I was not happy with either of the previous implementations to restrict page access.
 Every record model of a protected page needed an extra returnRoute field, complicating the page models.
-And, every page module needed to be updated.
+And, every page module needed to be updated in order to protect them.
 I thought about adding a function to the `Page.elm` module, similar to `Page.view` but I did not find an implementation that would compile to support the necessary types.
 Going down this road quickly developed a [code smell](https://en.wikipedia.org/wiki/Code_smell) so I switched to using **protected routes** instead of pages.
 This worked out so much better in the end.

-As we are in a single-page application, the Browser.application defines `onUrlChange` and `onUrlRequest` handlers.
-All our internal navigation from page to page flows through the update logic in Main either from clicking a link in the app, such as on the Navbar links, or programmatically from a Route.replaceUrl call.
-In both cases, Main's `update` receive a UrlChanged or LinkClicked msg.
-All of which resolve to the url changing and, therefore, the UrlChanged branch is executed, calling the `changeRouteTo` function, our app's *router*.
-This [commit](https://github.com/aahamlin/elm-pages-sample/commit/10df9a682429dfcf26a807724172177d6a571e37) shows the small change to the router that will enable routing to any combination of route and LoggedInUser or Guest.
+In a single-page application, the `Browser.application` defines `onUrlChange` and `onUrlRequest` handlers.
+All our internal navigation from page to page flows through the update logic in Main; either from clicking a link in the app, such as on the Navbar links, or programmatically with a Route.replaceUrl call.
+In both cases, Main's `update` receives a UrlChanged or LinkClicked msg.
+All of which result in the url changing and, therefore, the UrlChanged branch is executed calling the `changeRouteTo` function, e.g. the *router*.

 ```
   ( LinkClicked urlRequest, _ ) ->
       case urlRequest of
           Browser.Internal url ->
               ( model
               , Nav.pushUrl
                   (Session.navKey (toSession model))
                   (Url.toString url)
               )

           Browser.External href ->
               ( model, Nav.load href )

   ( UrlChanged url, _ ) ->
       changeRouteTo (Route.fromUrl url) model
 ```

+This [commit](https://github.com/aahamlin/elm-pages-sample/commit/10df9a682429dfcf26a807724172177d6a571e37) shows the small change to the `changeRouteTo` function that will enable routing to any combination of route and LoggedInUser or Guest.
 The function takes a `Maybe Route` and `AppModel` and produces the model and Cmd msg for the Main `update` function.

 The first change is to retrieve `Maybe Viewer`, remembering that Viewer only exists when a user has logged in successfully.
 The case statement is changed to branch on a typle of our route and viewer rather than just the route.

 ```
 changeRouteTo : Maybe Route -> AppModel -> ( AppModel, Cmd AppMsg )